-The Scorecard: The objective of a performance dashboard specific to a holiday season would be to compare the top level metrics against a similar time frame of the last season and a baseline target, which serves as the benchmark.
+- The Scorecard: The objective of a performance dashboard is to compare the top level metrics against a similar time frame of the last season and a baseline target, which serves as the benchmark.
 This baseline target needs to be defined for each of the metrics based on a detailed study of the past performances, growth expectations, and campaign activities.
-So what metrics should be reported on a scorecard?

 - Since we are talking from an online perspective, the essential metrics to be reported would be “Visits” and “Unique Visitors” under the scorecard.